ethereum/ethereum-org-website/docs/enterprise/index.md

 - [Kaleido](https://kaleido.io/) _full-stack platform for building and running cross-cloud, hybrid enterprise ecosystems_
 - [Autonity](https://www.clearmatics.com/about/) _protocol suite that implements p2p protocols and provides client software and infrastructure_
 - [Chainstack](https://chainstack.com/) _multi-cloud and multi-protocol Platform as a Service empowering businesses to rapidly build, deploy, and manage decentralized networks and services_
+- [Baseline](https://www.baseline-protocol.org/) _an open source initiative that combines advances in cryptography, messaging, and blockchain to deliver secure and private business processes at low cost via the public Ethereum Mainnet_

 ## Enterprise Features {#enterprise-features}